5 Sales Copy Writing Mistakes To Avoid:

 Start with an attention grabbing headline.
 A good headline focuses on one big idea – usually your most important benefit.

-Every time you write something, you must also know the purpose with it, the end-goal.
+And every time you write something, you must also know the purpose with it, the end-goal.

 What is the main message you want to communicate to your audience?
 What’s the takeaway for your readers, why would they read it?
 What will they get out of it?